TarotFansTarot Cards and Tarot Decks Review

 Quick Take: Oracle of the Radiant Sun Review

-The Oracle of the Radiant Sun Tarot is really an astrology oracle, not a normal 78-card tarot deck, and that is part of its charm.
+The Oracle of the Radiant Sun is an astrology oracle, not a normal 78-card tarot deck, and that is part of its charm.
 Caroline Smith and John Astrop built it around the Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn moving through signs and houses.
-The result feels like a little Victorian astrology theater: each card gives me a keyword, a planet, a sign, and a scene that can be read like a symbolic story.
+Each card gives me a keyword, a planet, a sign, and a small symbolic scene that can be read like a tiny story.

 I like this deck most when I want a reading to name the weather around a situation.
 It is not the deck I would grab for a strict Celtic Cross with majors, minors, courts, and suits.
 Instead, it shines when I ask, “What pattern is active here?” or “What kind of energy am I stepping into?”
-The cards can feel blunt in a helpful way.
-Control, Risk, Secrets, Health, and Power do not hide behind soft language.
+Cards like Control, Risk, Secrets, Health, and Power do not hide behind soft language.

-The art has an old-fashioned, sepia-pastel mood, with small symbolic scenes that reward slow looking.
-In the current TarotFans native gallery, I am showing the 55 verified card images available in the native gallery, so I am keeping the image count honest instead of pretending this is a complete visual archive.
+The art has an old-fashioned, sepia-pastel mood, with small scenes that reward slow looking.
+The native gallery shows 55 verified card images, so this review keeps the visual count honest instead of pretending the archive is complete.
 That is still enough to understand the deck’s voice clearly: astrological, direct, elegant, and a little strange in the best way.

 What This Deck Feels Like in a Reading